What Does it Take to Be a Parking Lot Attendant?

 - Email software

-How do I Become a Parking Lot Attendant?
+What education or degrees do I need to become a Parking Lot Attendant?

 How many years of work experience do I need?